 After Shark Tank

-After getting the deal they asked for, the three entrepreneurs immediately worked on taking their business to the UK.
+After getting the deal, the three entrepreneurs immediately worked on taking their business to the UK.
 Later on, they also started operating in the United States.
 QPay updated their offer payments and ticketing app to appeal to an international audience.